 To overcome these challenges, we introduce {\model}s, a family of ECG foundational models designed for robust representation learning on ECG signals in diverse, real-world settings.
-The development of \model involves two main pre-training phases: the {\tokenizer} pre-training and the entire {\model} foundation model pre-training.
+The development of \model involves two main pre-training phases: the Rhythm Quantizer pre-training and the entire {\model} foundation model pre-training.
 The first phase captures key local rhythmic patterns from noisy ECG signals, while the second learns associations across the rhythmic patterns that implies cardiac events.
 Specifically, we first pad any ECG signals to unified length, segment a signal into a collection of fixed-duration fragments, project each fragment into a token orderly, and pad missing channels, standardizing the diversity in sampling rates, lengths, and channel numbers.
-We further design a new hierarchical modeling approach to tackle ultra-long ECG signal (solving challenge~\textbf{(1)}).
-In the {\tokenizer} pre-training phase, a \texttt{Rhythm Codebook} is established to capture the key local morphological and frequency features inherent in ECG signals.
-The {\tokenizer} extracts ECG features that are closely aligned with these \texttt{Rhythm Codes}, effectively reducing noise by matching the input patches to those representative codes (solving challenge~\textbf{(2)}).
-Additionally, the extracted ECG features are also required to recover demographic information about the patient (addressing challenge \textbf{(3)}).
-Then, we apply `masked modeling' approach in the \model pretraining phase, where the model predicts \texttt{Rhythm Code} indices to fill in masked patches.
-This approach encourages the recovery of masked ECG patches based on their relationship with unmasked ECG patches, enabling the model to learn cardiac event semantics that are essential for downstream tasks, thus addressing challenge \textbf{(4)}.
+We further design a new hierarchical modeling approach to tackle ultra-long ECG signals.
+In the Rhythm Quantizer training phase, a \texttt{Rhythm Codebook} is established to capture the key local morphological and frequency features inherent in ECG signals.
+The {\tokenizer} extracts ECG features that are closely aligned with these \texttt{Rhythm Codes}, effectively reducing noise by matching the input patches to those representative codes.
+Additionally, the extracted ECG features are also required to recover demographic information about the patient.
+Then, we apply `masked modeling' approach in the \model pre-training phase, where the model predicts \texttt{Rhythm Code} indices to fill in masked patches.
+This approach encourages the recovery of masked ECG patches based on their relationship with unmasked ECG patches, enabling the model to learn cardiac event semantics that are essential for downstream tasks.
 With these designs, \model can facilitate knowledge transfer across various ECG sources in the wild, enabling to learn shared ECG and cardiac event knowledge that is applicable to downstream tasks.
 Our contributions are listed below.

 \begin{itemize}